remotesensorDJB/geospatialtechnology/PITCHME.md

 +++
 ##### Our Scenario...
 - A dangerous chemical spills from a local factory, threatening the surrounding neighborhoods!
-- The chemical spill will affect all residents within 1 mile of the factory
+- The chemical spill will affect all residents within one mile of the factory
 - But!
 Because the chemical flows downhill, houses that are on higher ground are safe!
 - Who do we need to evacuate?
 +++